junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Then he drives, and reads, and asks people around if there is anything weird and holy happening, anything like sudden increased temperature or bright lights and thunderous sound, and orders the paper and coffee.
 Then he hits the road again.

-The days and roads muffled together.
+The days and roads are muffled together.
 Dean distantly realizes he might get as bearded and dirty as he was in Purgatory, and he decides he doesn't care.
 He punches the word "angel" into the laptop searching bar again.

 <br>